vincev/freezeout/docker/README.md

 the client uses to connect to the game server and pass it to the container.
-Use `wss://host:port` if the server is using TLS encryption or `ws://host:port` if the server is not using TLS, note that when TLS is disabled communication between client and the game server is encrypted using the Noise Protocol.
+Use `wss://host:port` if the server is using TLS encryption or `ws://host:port` if the server is not using TLS, note that when TLS is disabled communication between client and the game server is encrypted using Noise protocol.

 For example if the game server is using TLS on port 9871 at `example.com`: